 THOMAS P. HEALY

 Our Most Precious Gifts

 Nature sings a wake-up call to our souls.

 ROSE MARY O’MALLEY

-The theme for the next issue is Potential.
+The theme for the next issue is Shared Prosperity.

 Volume 27:3.
 Contents copyright © 2014 Apple Press, Inc. and Branches contributors.
 Reproduction in any form by any method is not permitted without written permission from the copyright holders.
 Viewpoints expressed in Branches are those of the bylined author(s) and do not necessarily reflect those of the magazine’s publishers or advertisers.
 No endorsement of specific advertisers is expressed or implied.
 Contact the webmaster with concerns about this site.